MovingImage24/gh_mi24-bootstrap/README.md

 Here is a good gist that explain all nessessary step for tagging the builds (git/npm)

 * [Tagging](https://gist.github.com/coolaj86/1318304#beta-and-release-versions)

+The short version for bumping new version to `npm` looks like this ...

+    npm publish ./

 ## Concept Overview